 A form embedded on one of your pages.

 Zapier paid account

-3. Create a Zap
+3. Click the Make a Zap button

 4. Search for Webhooks (available for paid plans) and select “Webhooks by Zapier”

 5. Next, for “Choose Trigger Event”, select “Catch Hook” and click Continue.

 7. Return to your WordPress site and edit the page that contains the Elementor Form you wish to connect to.